 Dear Ms. Writer,

 (Social business letters address congratulations, thanks, condolences or other non-business related issues.)

-If you do not know a person well, or are making first contact, it is always best to lean towards formality, if in doubt.
+If you do not know a person well, or are making first contact, it is always best to lean towards formality.
 Use a title and a last name.

 Dear Mr. Sancheza:

 If you know the recipient well, use a first name only.